 3. Interview – Don’t Network

 Networking with people is fine, but I’ve got a much more powerful idea.
 Tell your friends and family what your career goals are.
 Continue by telling them you want to learn more about the opportunities and would like to interview people in the industry.
 Ask if they know people in the industry.
 And if you don’t have a degree, don’t be intimidated.
-You can use this technique to get great jobs without a college degree.
+You can use this technique to get cool career even if you have not attended a 4 year college.

 Then have your friends and family introduce you to them.
 Tell the people you are introduced to that you aren’t looking for a job offer (and mean it).
 You simply want to interview them to get to know more about the industry.
 This is something that will get you in front of prime decision-makers six out of 10 times (which is a heck of a lot better than what your resume would do for you.)
 Remember you told these people you aren’t looking for a job interview, so don’t ask for one.